guihen01/RestApi-JIRA-Lib/README.md

 21. GetProjectIssues() : Get all issues details in a project.
 Get it from the json JObject Ob parameter.
 It parses and anlizes the JObject object & returns an array of all Issues ( type of array : IssueInfos[]) inside the project.:  GetProjectIssues(string projectname, JObject Ob, int NumberOfIssues)
 22. GetUnrIssuesPj() : returns a list of  all non resolved issues in a project.
 Write them in a Excel file
 23. GetAllAssigned() : It returns a list of all issues assigned to a user.
 Wrtites results to 2 files : a json file and a text file : List-issues-{user}.json and List-issues-{user}.txt
+24. GetAllAssignedToXL() :  It returns a list of all issues assigned to a user.
+Wrtites results to a Excel file :
-24. CreateGroup() : Create a Jira group
+25. CreateGroup() : Create a Jira group

 # detailed list of all methods in the library